glouppe/info8010-deep-learning/lecture7.md

 - *Oscillations* without convergence: contrary to standard loss minimization, alternating stochastic gradient descent has no guarantee of convergence.
-- **Vanishing gradients**: when the classifier $d$ is too good, the value function saturates and we end up with no gradient to update the generator (more on this later).
+- **Vanishing gradients**: when the classifier $d$ is too good, the value function saturates and we end up with no gradient to update the generator.
 - *Mode collapse*: the generator $g$ models very well a small sub-population, concentrating on a few modes of the data distribution.
 - Performance is also difficult to assess in practice.